cspotcode/personal-monorepo/.github/ISSUE_TEMPLATE/env2-shebang--feature-request.md

 ---
-name: 'preprocessor: Feature request'
+name: 'env2-shebang: Feature request'
 about: Suggest an idea for this project
-title: "[preprocessor] "
+title: "[env2-shebang] "
-labels: preprocessor
+labels: env2-shebang
 assignees: ''

 ---